 18. Celebrate Success Together

 An employee feels motivated when the company celebrates individual and team achievements.
 A small win should be celebrated to understand the value of the smaller goals and things.
-An employee takes an interest in the work when he will know that this goal completion will be celebrated.
+An employee takes an interest in the work when he knows that this goal completion will be celebrated.

 19. Be Empathetic